 Getting there By air: one hour 15 minutes from London to Glasgow.
 By train: four hours 45 minutes from London Euston to Glasgow.
 Then two hours 30 minutes by coach to Lochgilphead, where you can be picked up.
 EcoYoga sometimes runs minibus shuttles from Glasgow city centre; enquire when booking.

 Prices vary according to retreat.
-From £520 fully catered.
+Five night retreat from £595 fully catered.